EECS221Group2/EECS221_Group2/README.md

 - **Vehicle Identification**: Automatically recognizes vehicle features such as brand and color.
 - **Privacy Protection**: Applies mosaics to sensitive information in stored images, such as human forms and license plates.
 - **Interactive AI**: Users can interact with a generative chat AI to describe their vehicle, and the system matches this description with database entries to display the correct vehicle image.
+- **Parking Assistance**: The system provides real-time information about parking availability and guides drivers to the nearest open parking spot, improving the efficiency of the parking process.
+- **Vehicle Retrieval Assistance**: Enhances user experience by enabling easy retrieval of parked vehicles.
+Users can describe their vehicle to the system or enter their ticket number, and the system will guide them to their vehicle's location.

 ## Technologies Used